-Data Limitations: Any disease outbreak would result in additional interaction between veterinarians, epidemiologists and field staff resulting in a variance from target.
+Data Limitations: Any disease outbreak would result in additional interaction between veterinarians, epidemiologists and field staff resulting in a variance from the target.

-Output 01-01-02.04 Number of Disease Investigations and Reviews
+Output 01-01-02.03 Number of Disease Investigations and Reviews

-Short Definition: The number of disease investigations and reviews conducted by veterinarians, by epidemiologists, and agency staff.
+Short Definition: The number of disease investigations and reviews conducted by veterinarians, epidemiologists, and agency staff.

-Purpose/Importance: This measures the efforts of agency personnel to confirm presence or absence of disease.
-Due to the numerous variations and natures of diseases, reviews and investigations can take as few as a couple of hours to multiple years, in ascertaining the presence or absence of a disease.
+Purpose/Importance: This measures the efforts of agency personnel to confirm the presence or absence of disease.
+Due to the numerous variations and natures of diseases, reviews and investigations can take as from as few as a couple of hours to as many as multiple years, in ascertaining the presence or absence of a disease.